 Please click here for further healthy snack ideas.

-We really appreciate the support of all our parents and cares with this.
+We really appreciate the support of all our parents and carers with this.

 Although we recognise that this cannot be guaranteed, PaWS’ aims to be a Nut-Free school.
 This is to reduce the risk to those children and adults who may suffer an anaphylactic reaction if exposed to nuts to which they are sensitive.